To collect, or not to collect…the Shakespeare £2 coins!

 How can I collect them?

-Our Trading Cards aren’t available to purchase, so the only way to get your hands on them is in your Change Checker deliveries, starting with the 2024 Annual Set and future deliveries after, or by winning one of our giveaways.
+Our Trading Cards aren’t available to purchase, so the only way to get your hands on them is in your Change Checker deliveries.
+We’ll pop Trading Cards into deliveries from time to time, or you might be lucky enough to win some in one of our giveaways.

 Reveal your mystery £2 design